Clear thinking for when the

 An Inactive Google Business Profile Is Killing Your Local Visibility

-How inactive Google Business Profiles cost contractors booked jobs — and what to fix first You set up your Google Business Profile once — probably two or three years ago.
+You set up your Google Business Profile once — probably two or three years ago.
 Filled in the address, picked a category, added a phone number.
 Maybe threw in a few job site photos.
 Clicked save and moved on.
-Here’s… Continue reading An Inactive Google Business Profile Is Killing Your Local Visibility
+Here’s what that means today: Google is running a quiet, continuous scorecard on that profile.
+Every… Continue reading An Inactive Google Business Profile Is Killing Your Local Visibility

 The “More Leads” Trap: Fix Your Home Service Booking Rate First